 - aids with male fertility

-I don’t know about you but me and my family will be eating a lot of strawberries.
+I don’t know about you but I and my family will be eating a lot of strawberries.

 I love how versatile they are too.
 There are so many recipes you can use strawberries in or even use them as a garnish for other recipes.

-I shared a few of my favourite recipes along with basic nutritional information for the diabetics.
+I shared a few of my favorite recipes along with basic nutritional information for the diabetics.

 Thanks for dropping by.
-What are your favourite strawberry recipes.
+What are your favorite strawberry recipes?
 Feel free to share them in the comment section below.
 I look forward to trying new ideas.
 Take care.